FAQ

 ANSWER:

-Avalanche Science recommends that course participants get the best equipment available in the market, such as Mammut transceivers, Black Diamond's Evac Shovels, and lightweight QuickDraw Probes from 300 cm to 320 cm.
+Avalanche Science strongly suggests that course participants use the best equipment available on the market, such as Mammut or PIEPS transceivers, Black Diamond Evac Shovels, and carbon fiber probes ranging from 300 cm to 320 cm.

-BD Evan shovels are sturdy, flat-bottom profile for excellent snow-pit craftsmanship, with extendable handle, and a hoe configuration for fast snow removal.
+BD Evac shovels are sturdy, flat-bottomed for excellent snow-pit craftsmanship, with an extendable handle, and a hoe configuration for fast snow removal.

 QUESTION 3: